mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Consequences:**
 - Sides with Corvus completely
 - Enables his plan to reshape world
-- High risk of Second Sundering
+- High risk of Second Worldrend
 - **But:** Might achieve actual justice
 - **And:** Exposes historical truth